IrinaChitu/AR-Project/README.md

 # AR-Projects using AI

-ProjectName: CheckITout
+ProjectName: IKEAme

-Description: An app that enables you to try on a cloath without actually putting it on.
+Description:

-How it works: Recognizes a person using Computer Vision and imports assets using ARCore
+How it works:

 Technologies: Unity, Fusion 360, ARCore